 Now I should mention that if you enter this recipe into a recipe calculator, it absolutely will tell you there are carbs in this bread.
-The for those who are familiar with low carb eating, this one is all about the NET carbs.
+So for those who are familiar with low-carb eating, this one is all about the NET carbs.
 So keep that in mind if you count whole carbs.

-- 1 cup brown flax seed meal (I grind my own flax seeds so it’s fresh)
+- 1 cup brown flaxseed (I grind my own flax seeds so it's fresh)

-- 1 cup golden flax seed meal (I grind my own flax seeds so it’s fresh)
+- 1 cup golden flaxseed (I grind my own flax seeds so it's fresh)